 We reclaim the name because the name only has power if we're afraid of it.
 By calling himself a cuckold, my husband took the thorn out of the rose.
 He said, 'I know what I want.
 I know who I am.
 And I don't care what your small-minded version of masculinity says about it.'

-To the husbands reading this who are stuck in the 'Stag' phase because they're afraid of the word: you don't have to be afraid.
+To the husbands reading this who are using 'Stag' as a way to avoid the word: you don't have to be afraid of the word.
 The word belongs to us now.
 It belongs to the men who are secure enough to watch their wives burn and then hold them when the fire is out.

 This is the evolution of the cuckold.
 It's not a fetish for the broken.
-It's a relationship milestone for the evolved.
+It's a relationship milestone for the brave.